House of Hummingbird: Writing

-Kim Bora, who also wrote the script as well as directing draws from her own childhood as inspiration for this coming of age film, focusing on a pivotal moment in her life, the collapse of the Seongsu bridge in 1994.
-Her intended outcome as stated in an interview by Marina D. Ritcher was to create a, "fictional film based on very personal experiences."
-She wanted to highlight to rapid modernization of Korea and the consequences that came with trying to change too much too quickly.
-Ji Hyuck Moon in his article "Cracks Everywhere: How the Seongsu Bridge collapse Changed Seouls Urban Personality" talks about the phrase, "Bbali, bbali" that was used to describe this rapid-modernization that Kim portrays in her film.
+Kim Bora, who also wrote the script as well as directed, draws from her own childhood as inspiration for this coming-of-age film, focusing on a pivotal moment in her life, the collapse of the Seongsu bridge in 1994.
+Her intended outcome, as stated in an interview by Marina D. Ritcher, was to create a "fictional film based on very personal experiences."
+She wanted to highlight the rapid modernization of Korea and the consequences that came with trying to change too much too quickly.
+Ji Hyuck Moon, in his article "Cracks Everywhere: How the Seongsu Bridge Collapse Changed Seoul's Urban Personality" talks about the phrase, "Bbali, bbali" that was used to describe this rapid modernization that Kim portrays in her film.

 Casting

 As for casting the main role of Eun-hee, it took director Kim Bora three years to find her perfect Eun-hee, Park Ji-hu.
 They first met in the audition room where Park Ji-hu was asked to read a scene with her onscreen mentor Yeong-ji, Bora states Park Ji-hu was "everything I was hoping for."